mindersec/minder/docs/docs/run_minder_server/installing_minder.md

 You can find our database migration scripts at [Minder Database Migrations](https://github.com/stacklok/minder/tree/main/database/migrations).

 ## Ingress Configuration
 Your ingress controller must be capable of handling both gRPC and HTTP/1 protocols.
-Please note that HTTP/2 compatibility has not been tested and is not guaranteed.

 Minder exposes both HTTP and gRPC APIs, and our default Helm chart configuration enables ingress for both protocols.
 If your ingress solution requires different settings, please disable the default ingress in the Helm chart and configure it manually to meet your environment's needs.

 ## GitHub OAuth Application
 For Minder to interact with GitHub repositories, a GitHub OAuth2 application is required.
 This is essential for Minder's operation, as it will use this application to authenticate and perform actions on GitHub repositories.

+Please ensure the following secrets are securely stored and handled, as they contain sensitive information crucial for the authentication and operation of Minder's integrations:

+- **minder-identity-secrets:** a secret with the key identity_client_secret and the value being the keycloak minder-server client secret.
+- **minder-auth-secrets:** a secret with the key token_key_passphrase and unique content, used to encrypt tokens in the database.
+- **minder-github-secrets:** a secret with the keys client_id and client_secret that contains the GitHub OAuth app secrets.

 ## Helm Chart Parameters
 ### Minder